batcholi/XenonCode/README.md

 Variables are named values that can change throughout the execution of a program.
 We may or may not assign them an initial value.
 If we do not assign an initial value, the default generic value is used, and we must provide a type.
 A variable is only accessible within the scope it has been declared in.
 For instance, if we declare a variable at the biginning of a function, it is available throughout the entire function.
-If we declare a variable within a if block, it is only available within that block, until an Else, Elseif or going back to the parent scope.
+If we declare a variable within a if block, it is only available within that block, until the corresponding `else`, `elseif` or until going back to the parent scope.
 A variable declared in the global scope is accessible from everywhere.
 For variables declared in the global scope, when we assign it an initial value, the given expression must be determined at compile-time.
 Variable names must start with a letter or underscore (`a`-`z` or `_`) then must contain only alphanumeric characters and underscores.

-`var $stuff = 5` // declares a number variable with an initial value set to 5 when the program starts `var $stuff = "hello"` // declares a text variable with an initial value set to "hello" when the program starts `var $stuff:number` // declares a number variable with an initial value set to 0 when the program starts `var $stuff:text` // declares a text variable with an initial value set to "" when the program starts
+`var $stuff = 5` // declares a number variable with an initial value set to 5 when the program starts
+`var $stuff = "hello"` // declares a text variable with an initial value set to "hello" when the program starts
+`var $stuff:number` // declares a number variable with an initial value set to 0 when the program starts
+`var $stuff:text` // declares a text variable with an initial value set to "" when the program starts
+`var $stuff = position()` // declares an instance of an implementation-defined object of the type `position` (this is an example)

+Implementation-defined objects cannot be declared without initialization, since they do not have a default value.

 ## Assigning a new value to a variable
 To assign a new value to a variable, we can simply start a statement with the variable name followed by a `=` and an expression the result of which will be the new value.